MrNabet/Gtst_course/README.md

 ## On Gtst_course
-**we will have take an Ethical hacking course which include all below**
+**we will have take an Ethical hacking course which include all below.**
 ## **Module 1**
 1. Introduction to Ethical hacking(1)
 2. Linux (4)